MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension-via-command-line.md

 ## publishManifest file

-A publishManifest file is used by the "publish" command.
+A publishManifest file is used by the `publish` command.
 It represents all the metadata about the extension that the Marketplace needs to know.
-If the extension being uploaded is from a VSIX extension, the "identity" property must only have the "internalName" set.
-This is because the rest of the identity properties can be generated from the vsixmanifest file.
-If the extension is a msi/exe or a link extension, the user must provide the required fields in the "identity" property.
+If the extension being uploaded is from a VSIX extension, the `identity` property must only have the `internalName` set.
+This is because the rest of the `identity` properties can be generated from the vsixmanifest file.
+If the extension is a msi/exe or a link extension, the user must provide the required fields in the `identity` property.
 The rest of the manifest contains information specific to the Marketplace (for example, categories, whether q&a is enabled, etc.).

 VSIX extension publishManifest file sample: